-Domestic Legal Framework for Administrative Reparations Programme: The 2018 Revitalised Agreement on the Resolution of the Conflict in South Sudan (R-ARCSS) foresees a Compensation and Reparations Authority amongst other mechanisms, for which implementing legislation is required.
+Domestic Legal Framework for Administrative Reparations Programme: The 2018 Revitalised Agreement on the Resolution of the Conflict in South Sudan (R-ARCSS) foresees a Reparations and Compensation Authority amongst other mechanisms, for which implementing legislation is required.

-Mechanism to Implement Administrative Reparations Framework: According to R-ARCSS, the Commission on Truth, Reconciliation and Healing, when established, should recommend measures for reparations and compensation.
+Mechanism to implement Administrative Reparations Framework: According to R-ARCSS, the Commission on Truth, Reconciliation and Healing, when established, should (according to R-ARCSS) recommend measures for reparations and compensation.